mucahittopcu/Zed-Yolo-Ros-Node/zed_yolo/scripts/README.md

 ## Setup ZED Python

 Download and install the [ZED Python wrapper](https://github.com/stereolabs/zed-python) following the instructions, to make sure everything works you sould try a [sample](https://github.com/stereolabs/zed-python/tree/master/examples).

-## Setup Darknet

-We will use a fork of darknet from @AlexeyAB : https://github.com/AlexeyAB/darknet

-- It is already present in the folder libdarknet

-- Simply call make in the folder

-        cd libdarknet
-        make -j4

-- For more information regarding the compilation instructions, check the darknet Readme [here](../libdarknet/README.md)